onsi/gomega/index.md

 ## Getting Gomega as needed

-Instead of getting all of Gomega and it's dependency tree, you can let go get the dependencies as needed.
+Instead of getting all of Gomega and it's dependency tree, you can use the go command to get the dependencies as needed.

 For example, import gomega in your test code: